Health Information

 - Please read the consent form and providing clear description of complications of colonoscopy before the examination.

-- For the colonoscopy to be thorough and safe, your bowel must be completely empty; so to prepare for the procedure, you may have to follow a fat-free liquid diet for two days beforehand to result in a minimal colonic fecal residue.
+- For the colonoscopy to be thorough and safe, your bowel must be completely empty; so to prepare for the procedure, you may have to follow low residue diet for two days beforehand to result in a minimal colonic fecal residue.

 The colonoscopy procedure